anuradhahegde02/DSA-JAVA/README.md

-This repository contains my solutions to various LeetCode problems implemented in Java.
-Each solution is organized by problem number, and the code includes comments for clarity.
+This repository contains my solutions to various LeetCode problems and other DSA poroblems implemented in Java.
 ## Motivation

 I created this repository as a personal learning project and to share my solutions with the coding community.